JonasToth/gitforge.nvim/README.md

 # gitforge.nvim - Issues, PRs, CI/CD

-This plugin aims to provide integrated access to various Git Forges for your daily development tasks - working with issues, working with PRs and checking CI/CD pipelines.
-Its goal is being a workhorse plugin that is reliable and stable.
+- list, comment and change issues on GitLab and Github
+- pin relevant issues for you and have them available without searching for them

 > [!WARNING]
 > This plugin is in an early development state.
 Things may not work, they are clumsy and may break
 > randomly after an update.
 > Please keep this in mind.

+This plugin aims to provide integrated access to various Git Forges for your daily development tasks - working with issues, working with PRs and checking CI/CD pipelines.
+Its goal is being a workhorse plugin that is reliable and stable.

 You can read more about the goals and development milestones under [development resources](development_resources/README.md).